battogtokhb/CS107E_Final_Project/README.md

 Josh did work on trying to use the second stepper motor with a pulley mechanism to lift up the shackle.
 He also wrote code for brute-forcing the lock.
 Josh also created the presentation board for the project.

+Zaya and Josh both designed, optimized, and debugged the code used in the project.